MahmonirB/fastify-starter/README.md

 ## Running without docker

 In this project to run app and watch it, I've used nodemon in NODE_ENV development with `NODE_ENV=development nodemon`, therefore run it with `yarn dev`.
 In purpose of building app, run `yarn build` that is compiling app with `tsconfig.json`.

+## swagger
+ In `[swagger page](http://0.0.0.0:3000/docs/static/index.html)` you can see services, schemas and models of swagger documentation.